moxie-protocol/moxie-agent-skills/packages/plugin-wallet-duster/README.md

-# 🧠 Moxie AI Skill: `plugin-wallet-duster`
+# `plugin-wallet-duster`

 Turn your dust into ETH.
-AI Duster scans your Moxie Agent wallet for low-value ERC-20 tokens and automatically swaps them to ETH — with full support for threshold customization and dry-run previews.
+AI Duster scans your Senpi Agent wallet for low-value ERC-20 tokens and automatically swaps them to ETH — with full support for threshold customization and dry-run previews.